Skip to content

 Building bridges between community and law enforcement

-Real-time data access is transforming how law enforcement handles crimes and investigations.
+Fast, reliable data access is transforming how law enforcement handles crimes and investigations.
 This positive change is exemplified by a case in Springfield, Mass., where minimal information input into Thomson Reuters Risk & Fraud Solutions database led to the identification of a suspect.
-By utilizing data from cameras, cell phones, and surveillance systems, along with AI-driven analysis, police can swiftly detect crimes and access essential information, marking a significant advancement in public safety efforts.
+By utilizing publicly available data and AI-driven analysis, police can swiftly detect crimes and access essential information, marking a significant advancement in public safety efforts.

 Paying tribute to heroes